SovereignCloudStack/open-operations-manifesto/README.md

 ## I want to join the regular meetings

-We're currently meeting every Friday at 11:05 CET on <https://conf.scs.koeln:8443/SCS-Tech>.
-This is an open meeting and you're highly invited to join us!
+~~We're currently meeting every Friday at 11:05 CET on <https://conf.scs.koeln:8443/SCS-Tech>.
+This is an open meeting and you're highly invited to join us!~~

+Regular meetings are suspended at this point in time check <https://scs.community/contribute/> for updates.

 ## I want to keep in touch with the community